Frontline Sales Training

 This minor change does two things: it demonstrates that you are listening and encourages them to explain why they feel the way they do.
 Perhaps they’ve had a negative experience previously, don’t completely understand what you’re presenting, or simply said it out of habit.
 Once they begin talking, you have the option to direct the conversation in a way that answers their concerns.

-The trick is to remain calm and curious.
+The key is to stay calm and curious throughout the exchange.
 The more people talk, the more you learn—and the better you can structure your solution in a way that will pique their interest.

 2. The Feel-Felt-Found Trick: Create an Instant Connection

 When someone says, “I’m not interested,” it’s easy to feel stuck.
-But instead of pushing back, try using the Feel-Felt-Found method—it helps you connect with the prospect by showing empathy and sharing a relatable experience.
+But instead of pushing back, try using the Feel-Felt-Found method.
+It helps you connect with the prospect through empathy and shared experience.

 Here’s how it works: